-- 1. Geneva staff members are the official leaders of all overnight trips, and thus, all volunteer chaperones are expected to respect the authority of the staff. - 2.
+- 1. Geneva staff members are the official leaders of all overnight trips and thus, all volunteer chaperones are expected to respect the authority of the staff. - 2.
 Geneva parents (serving as chaperones) are responsible for the students in their vehicles. - 3.
 Regarding sleeping arrangements in hotel rooms, no chaperone is to room with a logic school student. - 4.
 Contracts regarding student behavior must be signed and submitted prior to the overnight event. - 5.
-Specific chaperone duties for each overnight event are to be conveyed by the Geneva staff person in charge.
+Specific chaperone duties for each overnight event are to be conveyed by the Geneva staff person in charge. - 6.
+Logic students on Behavioral Probation are not allowed to participate in any Geneva field trips, class trips, overnight trips, etc.